hipoglucido/Hierarchical-DRL-Tensorflow/README.md

 Fig 1.
 Each subplot shows the number of times the actor-critic agent visited a given state (averaged over 1000 episodes).

-To reproduce the figure above run `python actor_critic.py` from the command lie.md
+To reproduce the figure above run `python actor_critic.py` from the command line

 ## Requirements